 How much does T-Mobile 5G service cost?

 If you buy a T-Mobile 5G-capable smartphone right now and connect it to your existing T-Mobile account, you won’t need to pay a penny more for 5G service.
-As of today, 5G connections have no extra associated costs as long as you are on a T-Mobile unlimited plan (Magenta or Magenta Plus).
+As of today, 5G connections have no extra associated costs as long as you are on a T-Mobile post-paid unlimited plan (Magenta or Magenta Plus).

 What’s more, you can use as much 5G data as you like on those unlimited plans.
 Of course, you still might get throttled after using 50GB of data, but there won’t be any overage charges.